-- Anyone who never had measles and has never been vaccinated. - Babies younger than 12 months old, because they are too young to be vaccinated. - Adults who were vaccinated before 1968, because some early vaccines did not give lasting protection. - A very small percentage of vaccinated children and adults who may not have responded well to the vaccine.
+- Anyone who never had measles and has never been vaccinated. - Babies younger than 12 months old, because they are too young to be vaccinated. - A very small percentage of vaccinated children and adults who may not have responded well to the vaccine.